 “These teenager founders all share a common goal — to creatively use technology to problem-solve for a better world, and to change the world.
 We believe that the entrepreneurial mindset is one of the most important skills to succeed in the future, but most kids don’t even try because they don’t know they can,” Smarter Me CEO Ee Ling Lim said.
 “Therefore, by bringing Young Founders Summit to Southeast Asia, we want to empower them and change the perceptions of what’s possible.”

 Prior to the Finals, on 16 November, Facebook is hosting the top 30 semi-finalists at its new office in Marina One, where they will be coached on ‘the art of storytelling” and “nailing the pitch.

-Young Founders Summit also brings together a panel of notable home-grown Southeast Asian entrepreneurs and investors as judges and mentors, such as Co-founder of Love, Bonito, Rachel Lim; CEO of Paktor, Ng Jing Shen Ng; well-known businesswoman and socialite Tjin Lee; Southeast Asia and Taiwan Country Head of Airbnb, Robin Kwok; CEO of Grain, Yong Yi Sung; INSEAD’s Professor of Entrepreneurship, Dr Virginia Cha; CTO of Garuda Robotics, Ong Jiin Joo.
+Young Founders Summit also brings together a panel of notable home-grown Southeast Asian entrepreneurs and investors as judges and mentors, such as Rachel Lim, Co-founder of Love, Bonito; Ng Jing Shen Ng, CEO of Paktor; Tjin Lee; Robin Kwok, former Southeast Asia and Taiwan Country Head of Airbnb; Yong Yi Sung, CEO of Grain; INSEAD’s Professor of Entrepreneurship Dr Virginia Cha; Ong Jiin Joo, CTO of Garuda Robotics.
 Close to 200 entrepreneurs, investors, students, and parents are expected to attend the Summit.

 Smarter Me is a future skills online school in Asia, which offers classes in coding, robotics, entrepreneurship, design thinking, and mindfulness for children and teens ages 9 to 17.
 Its vision is to be the leading global school that prepares kids with the skillset, mindset and heartset, to define and achieve their own success and happiness in the future world.